wjayvdt/node-express-dashboard/tasks/module3/module3-tasks.md

 ## Create the log viewer javascript file
 TASK 4:
-At the root of the project create a directory called `public`.
-Inside that directory create a directory called `javascripts`.
 Inside the `public/javascripts` directory create a file called `log-viewer.js`

 ## Add the javascript file as a script on index.ejs
 TASK 5: